EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ## Prerequisites for the Tutorial
 This tutorial requires the following tools and knowledge:

-* EOSIO platform software, specifically cleos, keosd and eosio.cdt which compiles the smart contract.
-Click on this link to [Install the CDT.](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT "EOSIO.CDT Installation Instructions") Click on this link for an [overview of the EOSIO platform and tool.](https://developers.eos.io/welcome/latest/overview/platform_and_toolchain)
+* EOSIO platform software, specifically `cleos`, `keosd` and `eosio.cdt` which compiles the smart contract.
+Click on this link to [Install the CDT.](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT "EOSIO.CDT Installation Instructions") Click on this link for an [overview of the EOSIO platform and toolchain.](https://developers.eos.io/welcome/latest/overview/platform_and_toolchain)
 * Knowledge of the C++ programming language
 * A code editor or an IDE.
 Click on this link for more information [EOSIO Prerequisites](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction "Set up to use EOSIO")